JorgVervaet/Computer_Vision_Crosswalk_Detection/README.md

 ### Training
 We have a large data set with 30000+ images.
-Following [the offical tutorial](https://colab.research.google.com/github/ultralytics/yolov5/blob/master/tutorial.ipynb), we have split the data into train,validation and test.
+Following [the YOLO V5 offical tutorial](https://colab.research.google.com/github/ultralytics/yolov5/blob/master/tutorial.ipynb), we have split the data into train,validation and test.

 We set our training commands as below:
-- `!python train.py --img 640 --batch 20 --epochs 5 --data /content/yolov5/data/custom_data.yaml --weights yolov5s.pt --cache`
+- `!python train.py --img 640 --batch 2 --epochs 6 --data /content/yolov5/data/custom_data.yaml --weights yolov5s.pt --cache`

 * batch — batch size.
 Use the largest batch size that your hardware allows for.
 * epochs — number of epochs